 There will be times when deliveries will only be allowed to arrive on site early / late in accordance with local Lorry Control Schemes e.g. heavy plant (abnormal loads).
-Where this is the case, they must then wait with their engines switched off.
 These vehicles will be offloaded during the peak period and then leave the site once the peak period has ended.
 This allows greater efficiency in predicting delivery times.
-The local council will be given reasonable notice when these infrequent movements will be required.

-Monitoring and the review of the procedures proposed in this plan will be carried out on a monthly basis.
+The local council will be given reasonable notice when these infrequent movements will be required Monitoring and the review of the procedures proposed in this plan will be carried out on a monthly basis or as required during the Health and Safety inspection carried out by the SHEQ Manager.
 This report will identify failures to comply with this plan and discussed with the Site Manager to action to ensure ongoing compliance.